 Brighton

-Arguably the queerest place in the UK, Brighton‘s LGBT+ history dates back to Napoleonic Wars when garrisoned soldiers turned the seaside city into a gay hotspot.
-These days, Brighton is one of our most trans-friendly cities, holding Europe’s first Trans Pride march in 2013, thanks to the work of local activists including fashion historian E-J Scott and author Juno Dawson.
+Arguably the queerest place in the UK, Brighton’s LGBTQ+ history dates back to Napoleonic Wars when garrisoned soldiers turned the seaside city into a gay hotspot.
+These days, Brighton is one of our most trans-friendly cities, holding Europe’s first Trans Pride march in 2013, thanks to local activists, including fashion historian E-J Scott and author Juno Dawson.

 Venues: queer pub and theatre The Marlborough (under new management from mid-2020); gay bar/club Revenge; old school boozer Bedford Tavern.